intel-iot-devkit/how-to-code-samples/access-control/java/README.md

 4. If the user enters the correct code, the system waits for 30 seconds before allowing the user to pass.

 Additionally, various events (looking-for-motion, motion-detected, invalid-code, etc.) are logged.
-Optionally, all data can be stored using the Intel IoT Examples data store running in your own Microsoft* Azure* account.
+Optionally, all data can be stored using the Intel® IoT Examples data store running in your own Microsoft Azure* account.

 ## Hardware requirements